 - Publish your Tag Manager container

-Once your website has been configured with Tag Manager, you can add any additional tracking tags from the Tag Manager interface with no need to redeploy your website code.
+Once your website has been configured with Tag Manager, you can add any additional tags from the Tag Manager interface with no need to re-deploy your website code.

-The gtag.js library is the recommended tracking code for new implementations.
+The gtag.js library is the recommended tag for new implementations.
 However, there may be cases where you would prefer to use analytics.js (e.g., your site already makes use of analytics.js).
 See the developer documentation for more information.

 Use the Measurement Protocol